Practicing medicine is making us sick physicians. In this article, we explore how medicine is making doctors ill.

 We are a high-risk group for suicide.
 And our knowledge and skills make completing suicide far more likely compared to the general population.

-So a toxic mix of systemic and personal factors means we are getting sick and dying.
+In conclusion, a toxic mix of systemic and personal factors means we physicians are getting sick and dying.